Welcome to the MFGG submission page. Because this is your first time making a submission,

-2.1 - Any external files required to run the game must be included in its download, with the exception of files listed under the Miscellaneous category of the Downloads section and commonly-used external libraries (such as DirectX or XNA Framework).
-Game that requires installation of game creation software such as ClickTeam, RPG Maker, etc will very likely be declined.
+2.1 - Any external files required to run the game must be included in its download, with the exception of commonly-used external libraries (such as DirectX or XNA Framework).
+That being said, certain older submissions might require files and converters that are listed under the Miscellaneous category of the site.
+Games that require the installation of game creation software such as Clickteam Fusion, RPG Maker, etc will be declined.
 As a general rule of thumb, the more effort we have to go through to play your game, the less likely it is to be accepted.

-2.2 - Games packaged with installation mediums are not allowed due to security concerns.
-In some cases, some installers can easily hide malware which is difficult to detect until it is already installed in the system - which could be too late to properly deal with.
+2.2 - Games that are packaged with installation mediums are not allowed due to security concerns.
+In some cases, some installers can easily hide malware, which is difficult to detect until it is already installed in the system - which could be too late to properly deal with.

-2.3 - Levels files such as those for "Super Mario Bros.
-X" or similar games that produce level files you can share with others will be declined automatically if submitted as a game.
+2.3 - Levels packs, such as those for "Super Mario Bros.
+X" or similar games, will be declined automatically if submitted as a game.
 It is best to submit level files under our Miscellaneous category, just please make sure the category is set to "Levels" when doing so.

 2.4 - There must be some tangible form of gameplay in games.

 2.4.2 - Games that lack in proper instructions to play will also likely be declined.
-Games with cryptic controls, menus, and navigation to start the game will most definitely be declined.
+If we can't figure out how to play your game, we can't accept it.